 “Fine.
 I’ll just bring it up later,” I say.
 He cuts his eyes toward me.
 It’s not a look I from him often.

 We sit in quiet for the remaining twenty minutes of class and then he sulks into the boy’s locker room.
-Good thing I won’t see him until lunch because he is moody today and so am I.
+I’m glad I won’t see him until lunch because he is moody today, and so am I.

 My English and Math classes pass without notice.
 As the final bell rings, I turn my attention away from the brewing storm out the window to gather my books and zip them into my book bag.

 When I push open the door to the staircase, the clouds outside the large windows are low and a deep gray.
 They move quickly, rolling and rumbling darkly above.
 I descend the staircase and duck out into the senior parking lot.
-Raindrops begin to fall, peppering the ground around me, as I jog to locate my sister’s car parked along the chain-link fence that lines the football field.
+Raindrops begin to fall, peppering the ground around me as I jog to locate my sister’s car.
+It’s a far walk, she parks along the chain-link fence that lines the football field.
 I yank on the handle of the passenger’s side door and climb inside.
 The rain is now showering down, pelting against the windshield and running down in blurry streams.

 I’m still settling into the seat when Stella says, “How was your day,” so soft that I almost miss it.